GoogleChrome/developer.chrome.com/site/en/blog/user-agent-reduction-deprecation-trial/index.md

 ## How do I share feedback for the User-Agent Reduction depreciation trial?

-Submit any issues or feedback to the [User-Agent Reduction Github repository](https://github.com/miketaylr/user-agent-reduction/issues).
+Submit any issues or feedback to the [User-Agent Reduction GitHub repository](https://github.com/miketaylr/user-agent-reduction/issues).